patrickmineault/codebook/setup.md

 from code.lib import my_very_good_function
 ```

+This pattern is also frequently used in jupyter notebooks - I often see it in code cells at the top of notebooks.

-The disadvantage is that this tends to be pretty brittle.
+The disadvantage of changing the path is that it tends to be pretty brittle.
 You have to hard-code the name of folders in multiple places.
 If they move, you will break your package.
 It won't work on another computer with different paths, so it will make it hard to share your project with colleagues.
-Furthermore, dynamic paths don't play well with IDEs like [vscode](vscode) that can only look in the static environment.
+Furthermore, dynamic paths don't play well with IDEs like [vscode](vscode) that can only look in the static environment, so you won't get automatic code completion.

 ### Create a pip-installable package (recommended)

-This is the more scalable solution.
-[The packaging ecosystem in Python can feel frankly daunting](https://packaging.python.org/guides/), but creating a locally pip installable package only involves a few steps.
+This is a more scalable solution.
+[The packaging ecosystem in Python can feel frankly daunting](https://packaging.python.org/guides/), but a lot of it we don't need for our purposes.
+Creating a locally pip installable package actually only involves a few steps.

 #### 1. Create a `setup.py` file